Graduate Assistantship Frequently Asked Questions

 How do I find an assistantship?

 Seeking a graduate assistantship is comparable to a job search; positions are competitive and not guaranteed.
 In order to gain an assistantship, complete a graduate assistantship application.
 Distribute the application, a resume, and a cover letter to the desired departments.
-A list of departments and their contact information can be found on the application.
-View our available assistantships page, but also make sure to check with your department for unlisted assistantships.
+Graduate assistantships are awarded by graduate programs and can also be sought through the job listings page on the Career Services website.

 Are international students eligible for assistantships?